Mantsheng Tsopo: National government (2014)

 In the 2014 general election, Tsopo did not stand for re-election to a fifth term in the provincial legislature, but instead was nominated for election to an ANC seat in the National Assembly, the lower house of the South African Parliament.
 She was ranked 116th on the ANC's national party list and secured a seat.
 In Parliament, she served as the ANC's committee whip in the Portfolio Committee on Trade and Industry.

 She resigned from Parliament on 1 October 2014.
-At the time of her death in 2017, she was student of PhD in governance and political transformation at North-West University.
+At the time of her death in 2017, she was a student of Ph.D. in governance and political transformation at North-West University.

 Personal life and death

 Tsopo suffered from diabetes and was admitted to hospital in Welkom on Christmas Eve in 2016.
 She died in hospital in the early hours of 1 January 2017.
 The President of South Africa, Jacob Zuma, granted her a provincial official state funeral, held in Meloding in Virginia, Free State.

 She was married to Sandile Tsopo and had four children, one of whom, Thabang, predeceased her.